Guide to the Council's Complaints Procedure

-Please fill in the Complaints Form within the Complaints Procedure booklet on the top right hand side and return to the relevant Head of Department below.
+Please fill in the Complaints Form within the Complaints Procedure booklet (see Useful Documents link below) and return to the relevant Head of Department below.
 We have also provided a word version of the complaints form, should you wish to fill it in electronically.

 (For details of the services provided by each department, please see attached links)

 - Corporate Services, Town Hall, Station Road, Clacton on on Sea, Essex, CO15 1SE